slspeek/fspot2camlistore/README.md

 fspot2camlistore
 ================

-Import your F-Spot collections into Camlistore.
+Import your F-Spot collections to Camlistore.
 This tools adds the following F-Spot photo attributes to the permanode associated with the photo's default version image:

   * fspot_photo_id, the id of the photo in F-Spot
   * fspot_time, the time extracted from exif by F-Spot (propably redundant)